MicrosoftLearning/APL-5001-configure-siem-security-operations-using-microsoft-sentinel/readme.md

 ## What about changes to the student handbook?

-- We'll review the student handbook on a quarterly basis and update through the normal MOC (Microsoft Official Curriculum) release channels as needed.
+- If a student handbook is provided, we'll review the student handbook on a quarterly basis and update through the normal MOC (Microsoft Official Curriculum) release channels as needed.

 ## How do I contribute?